When to Repair vs. Replace Your Vacuum Pump: A Guide

 - reduced pumping speed

 Don’t hesitate to ask for assistance from professional vacuum pump service providers and specialist factory-trained technicians to diagnose and troubleshoot these issues.
 Fixing them promptly is crucial to ensuring cost-effective vacuum pump repairs and minimizing the risk of downtime.
-It is also worth considering investing in an intelligent monitoring system, such as OTTO – Digital Services.
+It is also worth considering investing in an intelligent monitoring system, such as OO – Digital Services.
 This will continuously monitor each vacuum pump’s performance data and flag any anomalies.

 Source: Busch Vacuum Solutions.